 When there is an outbreak, it usually starts with someone who has brought back the disease after

 That was the case in January 2015 when close to 60 people in California came down with the ailment.
 More than 40 of those measles cases were linked to visits to Disney theme parks in Southern California, where a person who traveled overseas was believed to have brought the virus back.

 Schaffner and Brunette both pointed out that few countries in the rest of the world have the high vaccination rate and low measles caseload that the United States does.

 Even in western Europe, countries are laxer about immunization.
-France, for example, reportedly has the most skeptical population toward vaccinations in all of Europe.
+France, for example, reportedly has the most

 In fact, there has been an outbreak of measles in Europe this year.
 The epidemic has become serious enough that last week German officials announced that parents who don’t seek medical advice on vaccinating their children could face fines.